jwergieluk/revllm/README.md

 ## License

-RevLLM is released under the MIT License.
+_RevLLM_ is released under the MIT License.

 ## Acknowledgements

-Special thanks to Andrej Karpathy and contributors to the nanoGPT project for their foundational work in the field.
+Special thanks to Andrej Karpathy and contributors to the [nanoGPT](https://github.com/karpathy/nanoGPT)project for their foundational work in the field.